 data/: public raw or received data for compact packages.build/data/: raw or received data for large packages.build/output/analysis_ready/: authoritative analysis inputs for large public replication packages.output/ or analyze/output/: reproducible intermediate objects.figures/ and tables/: final generated results.Data rules:

-output/.documents/.set.seed() before simulations, bootstraps, random splits, random forests, MCMC starts, or any stochastic procedure.If any source cannot be redistributed, include a restricted-data section in README.md.
+output/.documents/.set.seed() before simulations, bootstraps, random splits, random forests, MCMC starts, or any stochastic procedure.If any source cannot be redistributed, document it inside ## Data Sources And Restrictions using the restricted-source fields described above.
+The entry should explain:

 The public package should be designed so that users can reproduce published results without restricted access whenever legally and ethically possible.